 Now that we’ve entered the month of March, we have something besides ice and snow to occupy our attention.
 The beginning of Daylight Saving Time.
 And if you have a baby or toddler at home, one thing is certain.
 You’ll want to make a plan, so that “springing forward” doesn’t result in too much sleep-and-feeding-schedule craziness.

 And we’re here to help you make your plan!
-Today, we’ll explore 3 options for dealing with the upcoming time change; we’ll also review a short list of general tips for making DST easier on everyone.
+Today, we’ll explore 3 options for dealing with the upcoming time change.
+We’ll also review a short list of general tips for making DST easier for everyone.

 3 Scheduling Options To Make “Springing Forward” Easier

-What can you do to prevent springing forward from wreaking havoc on your baby or toddler’s schedule?
+What can you do to prevent springing forward for Daylight Saving Time from wreaking havoc on your baby or toddler’s schedule?
 Let’s take a look at your options:

 This option also won’t work for parents who happen to like their baby or toddler’s current schedule, thank you very much, and don’t want to change it.